ichigo-dev/meower/spec/system_requirements.md

 ### Organization and workspace

-- "Organization" is managed by "Account" and forms a team that includes multiple "Accounts".
+- "Organization" is managed by multiple "Accounts" and forms a team that includes multiple "Accounts".
 - "Organization" can have multiple "Workspaces".
 - "Workspace" is assigned "Accounts" belonging to the "Organization" that manages it.